Fees and Costs

 Required Training Equipment and Certification Fees

-New members of the jujutsu class need only a judo-style uniform and a pair of zori (sandals), both of which are available through the dojo for a total of about $125, depending on sizes.
-Eventually, a bokken (wooden sword) will be required — those used for aiki-jujutsu cost about $55.
-Certification of ranks in Nihon Jujutsu is issued by the Shudokan Martial Arts Association, an international organization supporting authentic, heritage martial arts.
+New members of the jujutsu class and/or judo study group need only a judo-style uniform and a pair of zori (sandals), both of which are available through the dojo for a total of about $125, depending on sizes.
+Certification of ranks in Nihon Jujutsu and/or judo is issued by the Shudokan Martial Arts Association, an international organization supporting authentic, heritage martial arts.
 An associate membership in the SMAA is $25 per year, but does not provide the opportunity for certification of rank.
-At the point of testing for sankyu, we require upgrading to a full membership that allows certification of rank (the fee is $30 per year).
+At the point of testing for sankyu, about two years into training, we require upgrading to a full membership that allows certification of rank (the fee is $30 per year).
 The fee for certification of a promotion below black-belt level is also $30 (certification of a black-belt promotion is $60).

 Iaido

 The uniform and bokken (wooden sword) required to start training cost about $225.
-Within several months, students will also need to purchase an iaito (an unsharpened, training sword), which will cost about $400 for a basic iaito of good quality.
-We can provide a list and links for ordering online.
-Certification of ranks is issued by the SMAA, as described above for Nihon Jujutsu.
+Within three to six months, students will also need to purchase an iaito (an unsharpened, alloy-blade training sword), which will cost about $400 for a basic iaito of good quality.
+We have multiple, loaner bokken and iaito that can be used while in the dojo, prior to a new student obtaining his or her own.
+When a student is ready to order their own gear, we will provide a list and links of recommended sources for ordering online.
+Certification of ranks is issued by the SMAA, as described above for Nihon Jujutsu and/or judo.

 Shodo